 Now first off, this is completely normal.
 Whether you’re an alpha male or not, feeling neediness is a completely normal and acceptable feeling.
 It’s called being human.
 Neediness isn’t the problem, it’s how you act as a result of that feeling that is.

 Guy 1 is manipulative, plays games, seeks validation from other women, and excessively asserts his independence.
 This all stems from his discomfort with the vulnerability of love.
-He tries to control it, and thus, his girlfriend by either manipulating her or keeping her at arm’s length.
+Maybe he's trying to get over a cheating ex or he's incapable of letting people get close.
+He tries to control it, and thus, his girlfriend by either manipulating her or keeping her at arm's length.

 Guy 2 is dependent, in constant need of validation and subservient.
 Everything he does orbits around his need to feel that his girlfriend still likes him.
 His discomfort with his own vulnerability has him trying to put a band-aid on it.